DeLaChance/LearnAnyLanguage/README.md

 ### Run all at the same time
     - `docker compose up -d`

+Then:
-Then you can access the frontend at [http://localhost:8282](http://localhost:8282) and the backend APIs at [http://localhost:8180](http://localhost:8180).
-The database runs at port `5432`.
+ - you can access the frontend at [http://localhost:8282](http://localhost:8282)
+ - and the backend API at [http://localhost:8180](http://localhost:8180)
+ - The database runs at `localhost:5432`.

 ## Word list file format
 Word lists need to be uploaded in self-defined `*.lst`-format.
 Examples are in [here](backend/example-lists/).